 In 2014 Osman was inducted in the American Masters Hall of Fame.
 In 2016 he received the National Coach Rating from USAW.
 He attributes his success to his coaches and personal dedication.
 Osman is married with 1 daughter and 2 step-sons.

 Meet and Clinic Director – Jennifer Perrier, USAW Tennessee LWC Secretary

 Jennifer is part of the Nashville Weightlifting Masters Team that competes nationally and internationally.
 Jennifer believes that all weightlifters should consider competing in meets either local or at higher levels, because competing allows people to push themselves to set new personal records and also to focus on goals.
 Jennifer also believes that attending clinics and seminars helps weightlifters and Crossfitters to develop their technique and to expand the weightlifting community.
-She loves to coordinate the details of the meets and clinics so that everyone can have a great experience and can learn as much as possible to further their weightlifting capabilities.
+She loves to coordinate the meets and help coach the clinics so that everyone can have a great experience and can learn as much as possible to further their weightlifting capabilities.

 Jennifer began her weightlifting career as a CrossFitter in 2008, and at one point held certifications in CrossFit Level 1, CrossFit Kids, and CrossFit Olympic Weightlifting.
 She currently holds the USAW Sports Performance Coaching certification and is a USAW National Technical Official.
 Switching exclusively to Weightlifting in 2015, Jennifer has won gold at the Masters World Cup 2015 and Pan Am Masters Championships in 2016 and again in 2018.